 Accessibility is one of the core hallmarks of a Sacred Place: the notion that it’s open to anyone—available to any person seeking a moment of respite.
-The Sacred Place at UMBC is no exception—through its community-based, tree-planting concept and open design, anyone is welcomed to sit, journal, and renew oneself—regardless of story, background or situation.
+The Sacred Place at UMBC is no exception—through its community-based, tree-planting concept and open design, everyone is welcome to sit, journal, and renew —regardless of their story, background, or situation.
 Open to all—and precious to those who visit.

 I think it’s important to take pride in one’s open space, sacred place, but not to become too possessive of it, like it’s our personal garden, just because we care so deeply about the space.